GSA/challenges-and-prizes/_all-challenges/1169-2021-faa-challenge-smart-airport-student-competition.md

   #### Key Dates:

-  *Submissions:* The FAA Challenge competition will accept submissions between \[DATE OF POSTING] and 11:59 PM ET February 4, 2021.
+  *Submissions:* The FAA Challenge competition will accept submissions between 12:00 PM ET October 15, 2020 and 11:59 PM ET February 4, 2021.

   *Expression of Interest:* Teams are encouraged to submit an Expression of Interest to compete in this FAA Challenge by 11:59 PM ET November 12, 2020.